Time: 19:45 - 21:15

 How will I be taught, and will there be any work outside the class?

-Group classes will take place via video-conference, where the tutor will teach and demonstrate repertoire and exercises.
+Live group classes will take place via Zoom, where the tutor will teach and demonstrate repertoire and exercises.
 There will be opportunities to play along with the tutor and in solo spots.
-Additionally, each student can take up two short 1-to-1 slots with the tutor per term.
 You will also learn from listening to flute recordings and other students.
 Practice between classes is essential.
-Recorded accompaniments, including multiple parts, will be supplied.
+Recorded accompaniments, including multiple parts, will be supplied via Google Classroom.

 Are there any other costs?
 Is there anything I need to bring?